Limited Liability Companies

 Sole proprietor, the LLC is treated as a sole proprietor.
 The

-be taxable wages in Florida.
-If the LLC filing its federal income tax
+not be taxable wages in Florida.
+If the LLC filing its federal

-return as a sole proprietor has other employees, the LLC itself must
+income tax return as a sole proprietor has other employees, the LLC

-register and pay tax on the wages paid to the other employees, unless
+itself must register and pay tax on the wages paid to the other

-daughter, or spouse, including step relationships.
-In addition, wages
+son, daughter, or spouse, including step relationships.
+In addition,

-paid to a child, or stepchild, under the age of 21 employed by his or
+wages paid to a child, or stepchild, under the age of 21 employed by

-her father, mother, stepfather, or stepmother are also exempt.
-As
+his or her father, mother, stepfather, or stepmother are also

-employer required to register and report employee wages and pay the
+is the employer required to register and report employee wages and

-tax even if it is a disregarded entity for federal income tax
+pay the tax even if it is a disregarded entity for federal income

 Reference: Section 443.036(20), Florida Statutes